lechmazur/pgg_bench/README.md

 **Public Goods Game (PGG) Benchmark: Contribute & Punish** is a multi-agent benchmark that tests **cooperative** and **self-interested** strategies among Large Language Models (LLMs) in a resource-sharing economic scenario.
 Our experiment extends the classic PGG with a *punishment phase*, allowing players to penalize free-riders or retaliate against others.

 Will LLMs heavily contribute or free-ride?
 Does punishing deter defection?
 Or trigger vengeful cycles?
 How will the LLMs weigh future consequences against immediate gains?
+Can any non-reasoning model perform well?
+What are the effects of allowing or disallowing messages on contribution, punishment, and retaliation rates?

 ---